roots/docs/docs/sage/10.x/structure.md

 ### The Resources Directory

 The `resources` directory contains your Blade views as well as the un-compiled assets of your theme such as CSS, JavaScript, images, and fonts.

-### The Storage Directory

-The `storage` directory contains your compiled Blade templates as well as Sage's cache and logging files.
-This directory will typically never be modified, but instead contain useful theme log files located in the `logs` directory.

 ### The Vendor Directory